Is Water Organic? A Doctor Answers

 Conclusion

-Some bottled water is labeled organic, but that doesn’t indicate that the actual water quality in those products is superior to the water quality in standard tap or non-organic bottled water.
+Some bottled water is labeled organic, but that doesn’t indicate that the water quality in those products is superior to the water quality in standard tap or non-organic bottled water.

 The organic seal on a water bottle just means that the product contains added ingredients which are certified organic, like lemon juice.

 Our recommendation to consumers seeking to optimize health by improving the quality of their drinking water is to invest in a water filter and filter tap water right at home.
-This solution is also much better for the environment as it reduces single-use plastic waste which is a big problem globally.